nzaillian/gretel-erb/README.md

 Example
 -------

-Start by generating the initializer, (default) partial and assets:
+Start by generating the initializer, (default) partial, and assets:

     $ rails generate gretel:all breadcrumbs